-WKU captured the 2008 Sun Belt championship and in 2009, en route to notching the program's first 40-win season in 21 years and fifth overall.
-Finwood's club earned a share of WKU's first-ever Sun Belt Conference Regular Season Championship that same season.
-WKU also achieved more "firsts" with back-to-back trips to the NCAA Tournament, including the program's first at-large invitation (2009).
+WKU captured the 2008 Sun Belt tournament championship.
+In 2009, en route to notching the program's first 40-win season in 21 years, the Hilltoppers won the Sun Belt Regular Season championship.
+In those two seasons, WKU earned with back-to-back trips to the NCAA Tournament, including the program's first at-large invitation (2009).
+The 2009 team made it to the final game in the Oxford regional and finished the year ranked 23rd in the country.

 The 2010 Hilltopper team played one of the most ambitious schedules in school history, as 24 of the team's 56 games were against teams that played in the NCAA tournament.
 WKU had significant non-conference wins against Baylor, Texas A&M, Tennessee, Vanderbilt and Texas State and notched a pair of wins over the University of Kentucky.
 The Toppers' 24-8 win over Kentucky on April 20 at Bowling Green Ballpark came in front of 6,183 fans, the largest crowd to ever see a college baseball game in the state of Kentucky.